Michael-Matta1/zsh-shift-select/README.md

 -   ✅ Works with **keyboard selections** (Shift + arrows)
 -   ✅ Works with **mouse selections** (highlight text with your mouse, then type)
 -   ✅ Seamlessly handles **multiple windows/splits** within the same terminal

+> **⚠️ Important Note on Mouse Selection:** If your command contains multiple occurrences of the same exact selected text, mouse selection will replace the **first occurrence** found in the buffer, not necessarily the one you visually selected.
+For more reliable text replacement, especially with duplicate text, it's recommended to use **Shift + Arrow keys** for selection instead of mouse selection and using the mouse replacement with caution.

 ### Paste-Replace